Everything we know about WoW patch 9.1.5

 And more good news for transmog hunters: legacy loot rules go into effect for BFA raids and dungeons.
 This ensures more loot drops, providing the number of pieces of loot as if it was a full group of five for a dungeon, or a full twenty-player group for a raid, regardless of how many players are currently there.
 That will give you a much better chance of getting the loot you want.

 We’re also getting a new Timewalking option for Legion, which will include a new Mythic+ Timewalking mode.
-We don’t yet know how Mythic+ Timewalking will work, but it’s certainly an interesting addition.
+This will run the first two week’s of the patch, and then enter the normal Timewalking rotation.
 There’s a new Infernal Affix to go with it.

 New items and armor coming our way